 Mrs. Olivia was an expert seamstress who could sew just about anything.
 She made many of her children’s clothing including dresses, sweaters and sport coats.
 She enjoyed knitting, arts and crafts, painting and spending winters in Vero Beach, Florida on the inland waterway fulfilling her lifelong love of the water.
 It was often said that there was never a garage sale left untouched when Joan Olivia was in town as she was a constant presence at these events around Mendham in search of her endless collection of “little treasures” which filled her township home.
 Somewhere, this weekend, the yard sale signs will be at half mast.

 Mrs. Olivia was preceded in death by her husband of 58 years, Joseph V. Olivia, MD, whom she cared for over many years.
 His final wish was that she be beatified.
 Her children disagree; canonization would be more appropriate here.
 She was also preceded in death by her brother, Robert Crawford.
 She is survived by her half-sister, Mary Vickery, half-brother William “Chip” Blazina, Jr., her four children, Christopher T. Olivia, MD, Tamara A. Keeman, Scott T. Olivia, Keith M. Olivia, Esq. and many grandchildren and great grandchildren.
 The family would like to thank Betty Donnelly and Bill Thompson for their steadfast devotion to our Mother during her latter years.
 Her ashes will be interred with her husband in the family plot adjacent to the church in which they were married at Most Precious Blood Cemetery, Hazleton, Pennsylvania.
-There will be a mass in her honor at Saint Joseph’s Church in Mendham, NJ in the near future.
+There will be a mass in her honor at Saint Joseph’s Church in Mendham, NJ on Saturday, September 14, at 11 AM in the Chapel.
 In lieu of flowers, the family requests donations be made to Pennsylvania State University referencing the Joseph V. and Joan L. Olivia Family Trustee Scholarship Fund, c/o Office of Donor and Member Services, Penn State University, 2583 Gateway Dr., Ste.
 130, State College, Pennsylvania 16801, (877) 888-5646.
 Mrs. Olivia helped establish this scholarship which benefits underprivileged Pennsylvania students who attend the university with the intent of pursuing a career in the sciences.

 8 Hilltop Road